Mira Schelub in family portrait, Bagastein, Austria, 1947

 Photographed by Mitch Braff in October of 2002

 A Polish Jew born in what was White Russia, Mira Shelub joined a partisan group that operated in the forest near her native Zdziedciol at the age of 18.
 With her family, she escaped Zdziedciol's ghetto in 1942 as the Germans began killing off the population.

 In Mira's group, women comprised about a quarter of the partisans.
-They did the cooking, took care of the laundry and provided other vital support.
-On a few attacks Mira carried extra ammunition for her husband's machine gun, but usually stayed behind, all the while worrying about his safety.
-In summer the unit slept on the ground in the open forest and in winter they took refuge in underground huts (zemlyankas) or with sympathetic peasant families.
-Constant movement was a necessity to avoid detection and when it snowed they had to alter their tracks into confusing patters so that they could not be followed.
+They did the cooking, took care of the laundry, and provided other vital support.
+On a few attacks, Mira carried extra ammunition for her husband's machine gun but usually stayed behind, all the while worrying about his safety.
+In the summer, the unit slept on the ground in the open forest.
+In the winter, they took refuge in underground huts (zemlyankas) or with sympathetic peasant families.
+Constant movement was a necessity to avoid detection, and when it snowed they had to alter their tracks into confusing patterns so that they could not be followed.